svrooij/node-sonos-ts/docs/sonos-device/events.md

 })
 ```

+If you used the manager (to automatically monitor group updates), all players in a group that are not the coordinator, will emit a new `TransportState` namely `GROUP_STOPPED` or `GROUP_PLAYING`.
+These will reflect the status of the coordinator, because member players always report playing when in a group.

 ## How it works

 Using the events for a service or the **SonosDevice** works by just adding a listener to the EventEmitter.